FTC Advisory Committee on Online Access and Security

 Authentication and authorization controls for access to information are integral parts of system security.
 To establish appropriate authentication and authorization, businesses must consider the value of the information on their systems to both themselves and the individuals to whom it relates, the cost of particular security measures, the risk of inside abuse and outside intrusion, and the cost of a security failure in terms of both liability and public confidence.
 This discussion of security pertains both to information in transition and information in storage.

-After considerable discussion, the Committee has developed a wide range of possible options for setting standards for protecting personal data held by commercial Web sites.
+After considerable discussion, the Advisory Committee has developed a wide range of possible options for setting standards for protecting personal data held by commercial Websites.
 Before presenting these options, we will address two policy options that the group considered but determined were unsatisfactory on their own.
-While insufficient standing alone, we concluded that development of programs to educate consumers on security issues and a requirement that companies post notice describing their security measures are approaches that should be examined as possible supplements to some of the options in the Security Options below.
+While insufficient standing alone, the Advisory Committee concluded that development of programs to educate consumers on security issues and a requirement that companies post notice describing their security measures are approaches that should be examined as possible supplements to some of the options in the Security Options below.

 Notice is important in triggering one of the few enforcement mechanisms available under existing law.
 If a posted notice states a policy at variance with the organization's practices, the FTC may exercise its enforcement powers by finding the organization liable for deceptive trade practices.
 But security notices are ineffective standing alone.
 At the same time, we believe that they could be useful in conjunction with one of the other options discussed in Section D. The form such notice should take will vary depending upon the option selected.